fonixgm/Remove-Powered-By-WHMCS/README.md

 **Custom WHMCS Footer Hook -** a simple script to customize the footer text and URL in WHMCS.
 Change "Powered by WHMCompleteSolution" to your own branding and link.
 ## Features

-**Modify Footer Text:** Changes "Powered by WHMCompleteSolution" to "Powered by neenbyss".
+**Modify Footer Text:** Changes "Powered by WHMCompleteSolution" to "Powered by company".
 **Update Footer URL:** Replaces the WHMCS link with a custom URL (https://company.com).

 ## Installation